UHIF/UHIF.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I’m Siyuan Zhang, a PhD candidate at Jiangnan University, advised by Prof. [Linbo Xie](https://iot.jiangnan.edu.cn/info/1141/3536.htm).
+Hi, I’m Siyuan Zhang (张思源), a PhD candidate at Jiangnan University, advised by Prof. [Linbo Xie](https://iot.jiangnan.edu.cn/info/1141/3536.htm).
 My research focuses on the machine learning, trusty deep learning and model calibration.

 I’m a challenger of Teamfight Tactics in S2, S4, S6, S7, and S9.
 I’m also an Emerald rank player in League of Legends and a skilled Guandan player.
 I’ve been being a fan of Wang Leehom for 15 years.
 I drive an Avatr12.
-I believe the Cleveland Cavaliers will win the NBA Championship this season.

 **I am currently looking for employment opportunities.**